puzzlef/pagerank-nvgraph-dynamic/README.md

 Both techniques were attempted on different temporal graphs, updating each graph with multiple batch sizes.
 Batch sizes are always an order of 10.
 New edges are incrementally added to the graph batch-by-batch until the entire graph is complete.
-For some reason, there is only a minor speedup of dynamic pagerank compared to static when batch size is **1000**.
-Could this be because of some optimization in nvGraph which makes it fast if not initials ranks is provided, but becomes slow when they are provided?
+For some reason, there is only a small speedup of dynamic pagerank compared to static when batch size is **1000**.
+Could this be because of some optimization in nvGraph which makes it fast if initials ranks is not provided, but becomes slow when they are provided?

 All outputs (including shortened versions) are saved in [out/](out/) and